arnavguduri/Model/README.md

 # Model
-This is the post-transcirptional binding of miR378 complex component AGO2 that binds to the collagen wihtin the cardiac interstitium.
+This is the post-transcriptional binding of miR378 complex component AGO2 that binds to the collagen within the cardiac interstitium.